vedranvuk/flatfile/README.md

 ## Cons

 * Waste space introduced with each Delete and Modify operation.
-* Potentional fragmentation increased with non-preallocated stream.
+* Potentinal fragmentation increased with non-preallocated stream.

 ## License